 March of Dimes Canada offers a wide array of programs including supportive housing, employment services, accessibility services, passport services, peer support services, educational support, and community participation.

-March of Dimes Canada's Independent Living Services (making up 56% of its program spending) assists people with daily living activities in their own home.
-In F2015, it helped 4,310 clients, which was 11% higher than in F2014.
-The service also includes Northern Medical Clinics so that people do not need to leave their communities.
-In F2015, the Northern Medical Clinics served 1,000 patients.
+March of Dimes Canada’s Independent Living Services (making up 56% of its program spending) assists people with daily living activities in their own home.
+In F2016, it helped 4,966 clients, which was 656 more than in F2015.

-March of Dimes Canada's Employment Services (making up 18% of its program spending) help people obtain employment and retain their jobs.
-In F2015, it helped its clients secure 3,798 job placements.
+March of Dimes Canada’s Employment Services (making up 14% of its program spending) help with job placements, assessment services, and assisting Canadian Armed Forces veterans with assessment, training and counselling services.
+In F2015, it served 9,850 clients.

 The remaining 4% of program spending includes peer support services, educational programs, community engagement services and other support services.

-March of Dimes Canada is a large charity, with donations of $5.5m in F2015.
-Government funding of $86.9m accounts for 80% of total revenues in F2015.
-The charity's administrative costs are 6% of revenues and its fundraising costs are 49% of donations.
-For every $1 donated to the charity, 44 cents is put towards its programs, falling well outside of Ci's reasonable range.
-The charity's funding reserves of $15.1m result in a program cost coverage ratio of 16%.
+March of Dimes Canada is a large charity, with donations of $5.5m in F2016.
+Government funding of $90.1m accounts for 80% of total revenues in F2016.
+The charity's administrative costs are 6% of revenues and its fundraising costs are 46% of donations.
+For every $1 donated to the charity, 48 cents is put towards its programs, falling well outside of Ci’s reasonable range.
+The charity’s funding reserves of $16.8m result in a program cost coverage ratio of 17%.
 This means that it can cover 2 months of its annual programs using its existing reserves.